 To serve you could add a drizzle of pouring cream for some extra decadence.
 Or a few raspberries and a sprinkle of icing sugar works just as well.

 Do let me know what you think if you give this recipe a go.
 And if you share it on social, feel free to tag me!
 You can find me all over as @hedgecomber, and I try to share all the pics I see!

 - 200 g unsalted butter

 Line a large (1kg/2lb) loaf tin with cling film.

 Gently melt the chocolate and butter in a bain marie or in a pot over a pan of simmering water.

 Stir in the sugar and vanilla extract and mix until everything is melted and dissolved.

 - Whisk in the eggs yolks, one by one, until smooth.

 In a clean bowl, whisk the egg whites to stiff peaks.

-Take out of the freezer 1 - 2 hours before you want to serve and it'll soften into the most delectable dessert ever.
+Take out of the freezer 1 - 2 hours before you want to serve.